 Home Staging Art: Picking the Right Home Art

-Keep It Simple and Classy
+Keep Home Staging Art Simple and Classy

 Don’t think that an art piece being larger inherently means it’s better.
 The scale of your artwork should fit naturally with the scale of the wall you’re hanging it on.
 Covering a small-to-medium size wall in your living room with a massive painting, as beautiful as it may be, will just look obnoxious instead of stylish.
 Use art as an accent for the room it’s in; don’t allow it to take control of the space completely.